exoplatform/web-conferencing/documentation/ACHITECTURE.md

   2018-03-23 11:02:23,838 | ERROR | [myconnector] peter-673034 Message to log.
 Error: Call failure exception -- 2018-03-23T09:02:07.801Z [o.e.webconferencing.support.CallLog<org.exoplatform.webconferencing.support.CallLog-flusher>]
 ```

-In a case if you build an own UI and cannot use the predefined popup (e.g. on a brand styled call page), then logger API offers another method to find logged error reference and use it in user messages or for other provider needs.
+In a case if you build an own UI and cannot use the predefined popup (e.g. on a brand styled call page), then logger API offers another method to find a reference of just logged error and use it in user messages or for other provider needs.
 You can log error and get the logged error reference in a call-back function as shown below:

 ```javascript
   log.error("Message to log", err, function(errRef) {